awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-products.md

 1. Review the information for accuracy and then choose **Submit Sunset Request**\.

 Once you have submitted the request, you will be taken to a **What’s next** informational page\.
 The AWS Marketplace Seller Operations team reviews and processes your request\.
-Check the status of your submission by viewing **Open Requests** on your **Self\-Service Listing** page\.
+Check the status of your submission by viewing **Requests**\.

-After your product is removed, the product appears in your **Request History** list and in the **Current Listings** list\.
-In **Current Listings**, the only action that you can perform is downloading the spreadsheet for the listing\.
+After your product is removed, the product appears in your **Request History** list and in the **Current Products** list\.
+In **Current Products**, the only action that you can perform is downloading the spreadsheet for the product\.
 You can't edit or submit another sunset request\.

-For listings not created with the Self\-Service Listings tool, edit and upload the Product Load Form for the product\.
-Links to upload updated Product Load Forms are on the **File Uploads** tab on the AMMP landing page\.
+For products not created using the **Products** tab, edit and upload the product load form for the product\.
+Links to upload updated product load forms are on the **Assets** tab on the AMMP landing page\.

- If you have questions about product removals, contact the contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.
+ If you have questions about product removals, contact the [AWS Marketplace Seller Operations](https://aws.amazon.com/marketplace/management/contact-us/) team\.